 - Craster, Howick & Dunstanburgh circular (10m)

 Once I had chosen a spot near the river and away from the caravans, I pitched my tent, unpacked, made myself a cup of coffee and prepared for the circular walk to Bamburgh.
 I was the only solo camper on the site which was unexpected.
-Walk videos are available on YouTube and all the routes in this post are now available on Outdooractive.
 Maps are courtesy of Ordnance Survey ©.
+Check the sidebar for my other site links.

 Budle Bay to Bamburgh.
 (5m)